rmacy/moon-mining-manager/README.md

 * Run `composer install` to install backend dependencies.
 * Run `php artisan key:generate`.
 * Run `php artisan migrate` to create the database tables.
-* Regenerate js/css with `npm run production`, if they have changed.
+* Regenerate js/css with `npm run build`, if they have changed.

 See also https://laravel.com/docs/10.x/installation.